cde-ev/cdedb2/doc/source/Introduction_Architecture.rst

 each realm and in the SQL code we have different schemas for each realm.

 The python code is state-less and thus easily parallelizable.
-This is currently only exploited in the frontend.
+This is exploited in the frontend (where Apache does multithreading) and the backend (where Pyro does multithreading).
 All state is kept in the database.
 For accountability we keep a record of all sessions and only allow one active session per user or per IP.

 The basic account is referred to as persona.
 Each persona has an associated realm to which it belongs.
 Thus it is possible to uniquely identify the